 Dear Mr. Furda,

 Thank you for taking the time to read my application.
-I know that the admissions process is highly selective and am honored to have been included in the waitlist.
+I know that your admissions process is highly selective and am honored to have been included in the waitlist.
 I am writing to reiterate my continued interest in attending the University of Pennsylvania, which is my first choice school.
 I remain very excited about the prospect of joining the School of Engineering and Applied Science and benefiting from all that Penn has to offer.

-The Warren Center embodies my interests, I am very interested in using technology to find patterns and analyze changes in social and economic systems; information which can then be used to improve upon these.
+The University’s Warren Center embodies my interests, I am keen on using technology to find patterns and analyze changes in social and economic systems; which can then be used to improve upon them.
 I have been following Professor Ungar’s developments and how his past research on algorithms that measure a population's well-being is now being used to study how to maintain a healthy mental state during quarantine.

 I would also like to provide some further information that may be relevant to my application.
 I graduated from high school in December and have taken advantage of my new free time to take online courses through edX and the Corporate Finance Institute to improve my understanding of the inner workings of companies and help me operate my startup.
 I have just finished a module on Accounting Essentials and I am about to begin a module on Introduction to Corporate Finance.

-In the beginning of January, I began developing a software solution for businesses to track the performance of their recycling initiatives while providing incentives to the general population to bring their plastics to dedicated treatment plants.
+In early January, I began developing a software solution for businesses to track the performance of their recycling initiatives while providing incentives for the general population to bring their plastics to dedicated treatment plants.
 We held meetings with prospective clients and prepared for a public launch in March but COVID struck and everything has now been postponed until the situation normalizes.

-In the beginning of March, I underwent spinal surgery.
-I suffer from scoliosis, which has hindered my posture and my health in many ways.
-For many years I had to use a plastic vest that held me upright to stand correctly.
+In early March, I underwent spinal surgery.
+I suffer from severe scoliosis, which has hindered my health in many ways.
+For many years I had to wear a plastic vest that held me upright to stand correctly.
 Finally last month, I decided to undergo surgery to correct the problem once and for all.
-It was major surgery and I was in bed for a few weeks recovering, but I can now proudly say that my condition was treated and I am ready to face new challenges.
+It was a major surgery and I was in bed for several weeks recovering, but can now proudly say that my condition was treated and I am ready to face new challenges.
 I feel as if a huge weight has been lifted off my shoulders (or my back).

 I came back recently from the hospital and the first thing I saw on the news was how many small Argentine businesses are struggling to survive the crisis caused by the quarantine.
 I have been running a small startup called Couponara since the beginning of last year, which provides customer acquisition and management solutions for small businesses that cannot afford enterprise software.
 Trying to help, I decided to make all Couponara’s products free and I am talking every day with different groups of companies that have formed during the crisis to help them implement some of Couponara’s products.
 I hope this will give them a small boost and contribute to overcoming the crisis.